-In Myanmar, engineering institutions cover the study of hazard resistant structural design but it is limited.
+In Myanmar, engineering institutions cover the study of hazard resistant structural design.
 But Myanmar Engineering Society (MES) havs been working on such topic for over a decade and its senior members are experienced engineers who can provide mentoring to new breeds of engineers on the same topic.
-This is a good source of local expertise that can be tapped into.